 When the local community is heavily involved in developing tourism this means that the local people are invested in and benefit from travelers’ visits.
 The resulting experience in this context for the traveler is one of a deep personal connection with locals – with a long-term interest — who are proud to share their culture and knowledge.
 This is a very different experience than having an ethnic group perform a “show” for tourists just so tourists can take photos of them without any interaction.

-3. Meet more local people & expand the diversity of your experiences.
+3. Expand the diversity of your experiences

-4. Avoid the crowds.
+4. Avoid the crowds